Abortion Shineups

 Five Consequences of the Future-Like-Ours Theory:

-a. implies that being biologically human is not a morally significant category.
+that being biologically human is not a morally significant category.

 b. it is open to the possibility that it is wrong to kill some nonhuman animals.